Governance of the English Disc Golf Association

 • This structure supports recognition as a national governing body

-• The draft Articles of Association set out how EDGA will operate
+• The Articles of Association set out how EDGA will operate under the new company structure

 Board and officers